TypQxQ/Klipper_ToolChanger/README.md

 ## Example configuration
 My full and updated configuration file backup can be found here: https://github.com/TypQxQ/DuetBackup/tree/main/qTC-Klipper

+## Updates 08/03/2023
+Added per print statistics and a wrapper around G28 to disable saving statistics while homing.
+The latter led to MCU Timer to close error when loading a tool at homing.
+* `KTCC_INIT_PRINT_STATS` - Run at start of a print to reset the KTCC print statistics.
+* `KTCC_DUMP_PRINT_STATS` - Run at end of a print to list statistics since last print reset.

 ## Updates 22/02/2023
 This is not a simple upgrade, it has some configuration updates.